Vienna offensive: Background

-Vienna had been bombarded continuously for the year before the arrival of Soviet troops, and many buildings and facilities had been damaged and destroyed.
+Vienna had been bombarded continuously for the year before the arrival of Soviet troops, and many buildings and facilities had been damaged or destroyed.

 Joseph Stalin reached an agreement with the Western Allies prior to April 1945 concerning the relative postwar political influence of each party in much of Eastern and Central Europe; however, these agreements said virtually nothing about the fate of Austria, then officially considered to be merely the Ostmark area of Greater Germany after the Anschluss.
-As a result, the success of a Soviet offensive against Austria and subsequent liberation by the Red Army of a large part of the country would have been very beneficial for subsequent postwar negotiations with the Western Allies.
+As a result, the success of a Soviet offensive against Austria and subsequent occupation by the Red Army of a large part of the country would have been very beneficial for subsequent postwar negotiations with the Western Allies.

 After the failure of Operation Spring Awakening (Unternehmen Frühlingserwachen), Sepp Dietrich's 6th SS Panzer Army retreated in stages to the Vienna area.
 The Germans desperately prepared defensive positions in an attempt to guard the city against the rapidly arriving Soviets.

-In the Spring of 1945, the advance of Soviet Marshal Fyodor Tolbukhin's 3rd Ukrainian Front through western Hungary gathered momentum on both sides of the Danube.
+In the spring of 1945, the advance of Soviet Marshal Fyodor Tolbukhin's 3rd Ukrainian Front through western Hungary gathered momentum on both sides of the Danube.
 After they took Sopron and Nagykanizsa, they crossed the border between Hungary and Austria.

 On 25 March, the 2nd Ukrainian Front launched the Bratislava–Brno offensive by crossing the Hron river.
 On 30 March the Front crossed also the Nitra river and quickly rushed across the Danubian Lowland towards Bratislava.
 Having secured his right wing by 2nd Ukrainian Front, Tolbukhin was now ready to advance into Austria and take Vienna.
 Romanian troops, that were on the Allied side since King Michael's Coup, also took part in the offensive.